projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

 <div align=center><h3>Using the LED Light</h3></div>

-Now that the components are set up,go ahead and execute the Python file.
-You should see the light blinking for one second on and one second off.
-You can use "control + c" again to quit the program.
-Let's move on to working with the buzzer component.
-Go ahead and disconnect everything as you did with the tactile button.
+You should see the red light blinking for one second every other second.
+Go ahead and use "control + c" to quit the program and disconnect the LED.
+Now that you have worked with both the tactile button and the LED light, lets get started on the main activity of the workshop and create our "Ready, Set, Go" light sequence.

 <div align=center><h2>Ready, Set, Go!</h2></div>